nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case ends.

+**UC04: Mark/Unmark/Reset contacts' tutorial**

+**MSS**

+1. User requests to list persons
+2. ConTActs shows a list of persons
+3. User requests to modify the tutorial attendance for a person in the list
+4. ConTActs modifies the person's tutorial attendance accordingly
+5. ConTActs shows the unfiltered list after modification

+**Extensions**

+* 3a.
+Parameters contain unacceptable values.

+    * 3a1.
+ConTActs shows an error message.

+      Use case resumes at step 3.

+* 3b.
+The list is empty.

+    * 3b1.
+ConTActs shows a message that the list is empty.

+      Use case ends.

+* 3c.
+User tries to modify tutorial state to itself e.g. mark someone present as present

+    * 3c1.
+ConTActs shows a message that the modification is unnecessary.

+      Use case ends.

+* 3d.
+User uses wildcard(*) index.

+    * 3d1.
+The list is empty.

+        ConTActs shows error message that there is no Person to modify.

+        Use case resumes at step 5.

+    * 3d2.
+List is not empty.

+        ConTActs will modify all tutorials for every Person.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.